 - If you arrive at home and see a stranger at your home, a broken window or an open door, don't go in...
 Call the police and leave until the police arrive.

 - If you are attacked on the street, make as much noise as possible by calling for help or blowing a whistle.
 Do not pursue your attacker.
 Call 911 and report the crime as soon as possible.

 - If you have been swindled or conned, report the crime to your local authorities.
-The Con Artists count on their victims being to embarrassed to tell anyone they have been duped.
+The con artists count on victims feeling too ashamed or embarrassed to tell anyone.